-- We need a master layout to display the header, footer and all other common HTML like the <head> section, CSS links etc...
+Master Layout: We need a master layout to display the header, footer and all other common HTML elements like the section, CSS links, etc...

-- We will need to define several data-templates within Sitecore.
-The data-templates will define the fields and properties that content editors will see when they try to create pages.
-In our simple page example, we will create a 'master' data-template that will contain properties that will define common properties that will appear on every web page, like the page title, meta-description etc..
+Data Template: The data templates will define the fields and properties that content editors will see when they try to create pages.
+In our simple page example, we will create a 'master' data template that will contain properties that will define common properties that will appear on every web page, like the page title, meta-description etc...
 We will also create data templates for each different page type.
 So we'll create a homepage data template, a landing page data template and another one for a content page.

-- Content.
-The concept of content should be easy to grasp, these are the objects in Sitecore that represent your pages.
-If you think of data-templates as classes in C#, you can think of content as instantiating that class and adding data into it, in order to create pages within Sitecore.
+Content: The concept of content should be easy to grasp, these are the objects in Sitecore that represent your pages.
+If you think of data templates as classes in C#, you can think of content as instantiating that class within Sitecore.

-- Placeholder.
+Placeholder.
 Placeholders are a slightly more advanced concept than I want to go into in this guide.
-Layouts can be thought as a means to allow a content editor to have more control over how a final page will look.
+Placeholders allow content editors to have more control over how a final page will look.